 Our system monitored for Cryptosporidium in our source water at all three water treatment plants.
-North Fork and William DeBruhl did not detect any Cryptosporidium Mills River detected some Cryptosporidium in ranges from 0.0 - 0.200 oocysts/L.
+North Fork and William DeBruhl did not detect any Cryptosporidium.
+Mills River detected some Cryptosporidium in ranges from 0.0 - 0.200 oocysts/L.

-Cryptosporidium is a microbiological pathogen found in surface water throughout the U.S. Although filtration removes Cryptosporidium, the most commonly-used filtration cryptosportular is a minubological participation of the properties abdominal infection.
+Cryptosporidium is a microbiological pathogen found in surface water throughout the U.S. Although filtration removes Cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
+Our monitoring indicates the presence during these organisms in our source water and/or finished water.
+Current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
+Ingestion of Cryptosporidium may cause cryptosporidosis, an abdominal infection.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.

 Most healthy individuals can overcome the disease within a few weeks.
-However, immuno-compre risk of developing life-threatening illness.
-We encourage immuno-compromised individuals to consult their doctor regarding appropriate precautions to take to avoid Cryptosporidium must be ingested to cause disease, and it may be spread through other means than drinking water.
+However, immuno-compromised people, infants and small children, and the elderly are at greater risk of developing life-threatening iliness.
+We encourage immuno-compromised individuals to consult their doctor regarding appropriate precautions to take to avoid infection.
+Cryptospondium must be ingested to cause disease, and it may be spread through other means than drinking water.